willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 There may be a wounded gang member in one of the beds, depending on events at the docks and which situation the party arrived to.

 The only notable item of relevance to the plot in this room is Whisker's broken cage, that he escaped out of before being "adopted" by Hope upstairs.
-It is a fairly small box, slightly bigger than the box one might use to take cats on public transport or in cars, but is composed entirely of bars with a solid floor rather than having 3 solid walls and a door.

 Inspecting the cage will reveal that it might have been fairly sturdy at one point, but it looks like the locking mechanism on the cage has been clawed at and broken away from the cage frame itself.
 If Whiskers is with the party, he will growl angrily at the cage, indicating what its previous contents were.